 No Churn Strawberry Greek Frozen Yogurt

-- Pulse until creamy
+2. Pulse until creamy

-- Transfer to a freezer-safe container and chill overnight
+3. Transfer to a freezer-safe container and chill overnight

-That’s it!
 It’s like…the healthiest, frozen dessert of all time.
-Who doesn’t want that?!

-Ingredients you’ll need for this recipe:
+Ingredients you’ll need for No Churn Strawberry Greek Frozen Yogurt:

-- frozen strawberries
+- frozen or fresh strawberries

-- nonfat Green yogurt
+- nonfat Greek yogurt

-- lemon juice
+- lemon juice (fresh or bottled)

 Kitchen tools I use for this recipe: